robenkleene/Dotfiles/install/man/markdown/helix/helix-selection.md

 - `w`: Select to the beginning of the next current word
 - `e`: Select to the end of the current word
 - `x`: Select current line (hit `x` againt to select the next line)
+- `X`: Extend selection to end of line
 - `ma"`: Select around delimiter
 - `mi"`: Select in delimiter
 - `f` / `F`: Select to character